ibm-cloud-docs/discovery-data/assemble.md

 | `hidden`        | Indicates whether to hide the setting from the UI.
 Specify a value of `true` to hide the setting. |
 {: caption="Declare element attributes" caption-side="top"}

-In the current release, the `required` and `hidden` attributes are not applied in the {{site.data.keyword.discoveryshort}} tooling.
+In the current release, the `required` and `hidden` attributes are not applied in the {{site.data.keyword.discoveryshort}} product user interface.
 {: note}

 ### Declaration setting examples
 {: #declare-examples}

-To declare an `enum` type, use code similar to the following:
+To declare an `enum` type, use code similar to the following snippet:

 ```xml
 <declare type="enum" name="type" enum-values="PROXY|BASIC|NTLM" initial-value="BASIC"/>
 ```
 {: codeblock}

-To declare a hidden `string` with an initial value, use code similar to the following:
+To declare a hidden `string` with an initial value, use code similar to the following snippet:

 ```xml
 <declare type="string" name="custom_config_class" hidden="true" initial-value="com.example.ExampleCrawlerConfig" />
 ```
 {: codeblock}

-To declare a required `long`, use code similar to the following:
+To declare a required `long`, use code similar to the following snippet:

 ```xml
 <declare type="long" name="port" required="required" initial-value="22"/>